gogins/csound-cxx-opcodes/README.md

    method is called once every kperiod during the lifetime of the instrument.

-*m_output_1,...* - Any number, up to 40, of any type of Csound parameters, i-rate or k-rate.
-These are actually the outputs that were provided by Csound to `clang_invoke`.
+*[m_input_i,...]* - 0 or more Csound parameters, of any type, size, shape, or rate.
+These are actually the inputs provided by the Csound runtime to `clang_invoke`.

+*[m_output_1,...]* - From 0 to 40 Csound parameters, of any type, size,
-*m_input_i,...* - Any number of any type of Csound parameters, i-rate or k-rate.
-These are actually the inputs that were provided by Csound to `clang_invoke`.
+shape, or rate.
+These are actually the inputs provided by the Csound runtime for `clang_invoke`.

-The *S_clang_invokeable* symbol is looked up in the LLVM execution session of the global ORC compiler, and a new instance of the ClangInvokable class is created. `clang_invoke` then calls the `ClangInvokable::init` method with the input and output parameters, and any output values computed by the `ClangInvokable` are returned in the *outputs* argument.
+The *S_clang_invokeable* symbol is looked up in the LLVM execution session of the global ORC compiler, and a new instance of the `ClangInvokable` class is created. `clang_invoke` then calls the `ClangInvokable::init` method with the input and output parameters, and any output values computed by the `ClangInvokable` are returned in the elements of the *outputs* argument.

 Because of the variable numbers and types of arguments, it is virtually impossible for `clang_invoke` to perform type checking.
-The user must therefore take care to defie the correct numbers, types, and rates for these parameters and return values.
+The user must therefore take care to defie the correct numbers, types, shapes, and rates for these parameters and return values.

 ## Performance

 If the `thread` parameter is 2 or 3, the `ClangInvokable::kontrol` method is called once per kperiod during the lifetime of the opcode.
-Any output values computed by the ClangInvokable must be returned in the *outputs* argument.
+Any output values computed by the ClangInvokable must be returned in elements of the *outputs* argument.

 When the Csound instrument that has created the `clang_invoke` opcode is turned off, Csound calls the `ClangInvokable::noteoff` method.
 At that